scarista/scarista.github.io/content/stories/dragon-lake/index.md

 "Malian, sixteen," she said aloud.
 "Harad Pass, twenty-one."
 That left another seven miles between her and the Harad foothills.
 "I wonder if I can reach them by nightfall," she murmured.

 It then occurred to her that if she reached the foothills by dark, she would need a place to sleep.
 This thought gave her cause for some concern - she would have to sleep outside.
-However, her mind quickly returned to thoughts of adventurous deeds and she was comforted by the certainty that a cave, or abandoned cabin, would be found to fulfil her needs.
+However, her mind quickly returned to thoughts of adventurous deeds and the certainty she would find a cave, or an abandoned cabin, to fulfil her needs comforted her.

 ## IV